 Some plants offer parrots shelter from predators, while others produce fruits that parrots enjoy eating.

 Why Are There No Parrots in My Yard?

-Even after taking special steps, you may be disappointed to find that no parrots come around.
-The truth is, there are many external factors outside your control that affect whether or not parrots will come to your yard.
+Even after taking certain steps, you may be disappointed to find that no parrots come around.
+There are external factors outside your control that affect whether parrots will come to your yard.
 This includes:

 The U.S is no longer home to any endemic parrot species.
-For example, according to the Biodivers Data Journal, the Carolina Parakeet that was once present in the country went extinct in the early 1900s.
+For example, according to the Biodivers Data Journal, the Carolina Parakeet went extinct in the early 1900s.

 Monk parrots are found throughout the year along the east coast and some parts of Texas.
-If you live in the Midwest, you are unlikely to see these birds in your yard.
-However, there is always a chance of escaped pet parrots showing up.
+If you live in the Midwest, you are unlikely to see them in your yard.

 Parrots are attracted to regions where there is an ample food supply.
 You can try setting up bird feeders for them in your yard.
 However, there is a chance these birds are avoiding your city or region because they have not found a steady food supply there in the past.